pursuit-curriculum/unit-front-end-web-development/intro-to-forms/readme.md

 ## Input validation

-Inputs can be validated so that they can only allow certain types of text, or so that they stop the submission of a form.
-There is much that can be said about form validation as it's a pretty complex topic.
-This lesson will only cover some of the simplest validation. ### Email An email field can be used to ensure that a valid email address is typed into your form.
+Inputs can be validated so that they only allow certain types of text or stop a form's submission.
+Much can be said about form validation, as it's a pretty complex topic.
+This lesson will only cover some of the most uncomplicated validation. ### Email An email field can be used to ensure that a valid email address is typed into your form.
 You can make an `input` element an email field by setting the `type` to `email`.